-When a person dies, there are certain things that must occur.
-Any taxes must be paid, creditors must be notified, debts must be paid and ownership to their property must be transferred to their heirs or beneficiaries.
+When a person dies, there are certain steps must be taken.
+Any taxes must be paid, creditors must be notified, debts must be paid, and ownership to their property must be transferred to their beneficiaries.

 The process of performing these tasks is called probate administration.
-This is a formal process by which the court will oversee these tasks of wrapping up of a the decedent's affairs including all of the above activities.
+This is a formal process by which the court will oversee these tasks of wrapping up the decedent's affairs, including all of the above activities.

 Probate administration is required whether a person dies testate (with a will) or intestate (without a will).

 When someone dies in Florida and owns property, the probate court will determine who the rightful person or persons are to receive the assets of the deceased.
-This process if called Probate Administration.
-This process will be very similar whether the person died with a will ("testate") or without a will ("intestate").
+This process is called Probate Administration.
+This process is very similar whether the person died with a will ("testate") or without a will ("intestate").

 1. The original Last Will & Testament of the decedent, if one exists,

-2. An original short form death certificate (the version that does NOT include the cause of death),
+2. An original short form death certificate (does NOT include the cause of death),

 3. A general description and estimate value of the decedent's property,

 4. The name and addresses of each beneficiary or heir and date of birth for anyone under age 18.